imr-framework/vs-tabletop/README.md

 Please also use this method (recommended) if you want to contribute to the repository.

+If on windows, make sure to check you are not running on OneDrive but only from a local folder.

 Please provide feedback here after you've tried all the beginner games:smile:: https://forms.gle/HMby4NHcmrTLi5Ai7

 ## Tabletop Games